Definitions and Basics

 Since the late 1980s, economists have done extensive work on the determinants of economic growth.
 As yet, however, there are few widely agreed-on results.
 The lack of consensus is unfortunate because increasing the growth rates of the world’s many poor countries is a primary global policy goal.
 We do have at least two natural experiments in which a single nation was bisected by very different forms of governments: the two Germanys from the end of World War II to reunification in 1991, and the two Koreas….

-Investment, from the Concise Encyclopedia of Economics
+Investment, by Kevin Hassett, from the Concise Encyclopedia of Economics

 Investment is usually the result of forgoing consumption.
 In a purely agrarian society, early humans had to choose how much grain to eat after the harvest and how much to save for future planting.
 The latter was investment.
 In a more modern society, we allocate our productive capacity to producing pure consumer goods such as hamburgers and hot dogs, and investment goods such as semiconductor foundries.
 If we create one dollar worth of hamburgers today, then our gross national product is higher by one dollar.
 If we create one dollar worth of semiconductor foundry today, gross national product is higher by one dollar, but it will also be higher next year because the foundry will still produce computer chips long after the hamburger has disappeared.
 This is how investment leads to economic growth.
 Without it, human progress would halt….